-The provisions of subclauses (a) to (l) and (m) apply to permanent and fixed-term employees but do not apply to casuals, unless otherwise specified.
+The provisions of subclauses (a) to (I) and (n) apply to permanent and fixed-term employees but do not apply to casuals, unless otherwise specified.
 The entitlements of casual employees are set out in subclause (m).

+(a) Definitions

-- (a) Definitions - (i) An employee experiencing family violence means a person against whom family violence is directed - (ii) Family Violence" means conduct as defined by S.7 of the Family Violence Act 2004. - (iii) 'Health Practitioner' means a registered health practitioner registered or licensed as a health practitioner under an appropriate law of Australia. - (iv) 'Household' in respect of an employee means any person or persons who usually reside with the employee. - (v) 'Immediate family' in respect of an employee includes: - (1) spouse (including a former spouse) of the employee.
+(i) 'Health Practitioner' means a registered health practitioner registered or licensed as a health practitioner under an appropriate law of Australia.

+- (ii) 'Household' in respect of an employee means any person or persons who usually reside with the employee. - (iii) 'Immediate family' in respect of an employee includes: - (1) spouse (including a former spouse) of the employee.
 Spouse means a person who is married or a person who is in a significant relationship within the meaning of the Relationships Act 2003.